archetyped/simple-lightbox/readme.txt

 #### Customization
 Options for customizing the lightbox behavior are located in the **Settings > Media** admin menu in the **Lightbox Settings** section (or just click the **Settings** link below the plugin's name when viewing the list of installed plugins)

+* Customizable UI Text
 * Enable/Disable Lightbox Functionality (Default: Enabled)
 * Enable Lightbox depending on Page Type (Home, Pages, Archive, etc.)
 * Automatically activate lightbox for links to images on page (no need to add `rel="lightbox"` attribute to link)
 * Group automatically-activated links (play as a slideshow)
+* Group image links by Post (separate slideshow for each Post on page)
 * Automatically Start Slideshow (Default: Enabled)
 * Slide Duration (Seconds) (Default: 6)
 * Loop through images (Default: Enabled)